AndreaPrestia/Felis/README.md

 # Felis
-An experiment used to bring a message broker totally written in .NET , based on SignalR.
+A message broker totally written in .NET, based on SignalR.

 The Felis project is composed of two parts:

-- **Router**, containing the logic to dispatch , store and validate messages.
+- **Router**, containing the logic for dispatching, storing and validating messages.
-- **Client**, containing the logic of the client, that will consume a message by topic , using a specific entity contract.
+- **Client**, containing the logic of the client, that will consume a message by topic, using a specific entity contract.

-**How can i use it?**
+**How can I use it?**

-We have two examples:
+This repository provides two examples of usage:

 - **Felis.Client.Test**
 - **Felis.Router.Test**

 **Felis.Router.Test**

-An AspNet minimal api application, containing the five endpoints exposed by Felis.
+An ASP-NET minimal API application, containing the five endpoints exposed by Felis.

 The five endpoints are: